skip to content

 SACAT Jurisdiction

-• Original Jurisdiction - where an Act confers it, it is the original decision maker, and where that is the case there is an internal right of review process [s 33].
+• Original Jurisdiction – where an Act confers original jurisdiction, SACAT is the original decision-maker, and there will be an internal right of review process [s 33]

-• Review Jurisdiction – power to affirm, vary or set aside the decision and substitute a or send the matter back to the decision maker for reconsideration (at any stage the Tribunal can invite the decision maker to reconsider their decision) [s 34].
+• Review Jurisdiction – in SACAT's review jurisdiction, it has the power to affirm, vary or set aside a decision and substitute it or send the matter back to the original decision-maker for reconsideration [s 34].

-Refer to the relevant Act as to any limitations or extensions on this power of review [ss 34(6)-(7)].
+Refer to the relevant Act (the specific Act conferring jurisdiction) as to any limitations or extensions on this power of review [ss 34(6)-(7)].

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.